Skip to main content

 Grilled Tilapia

-Fresh tilapia from the Congo River, marinated with spices and grilled whole over charcoal.
-Served with plantains or chikwanga.
-Simple preparation highlighting fresh fish.
+Tilapia pulled from the Congo River, marinated with spices and grilled whole over charcoal.
+It comes with plantains or chikwanga, and the plain treatment lets the freshness of the fish do the work.

 Regional Specialties & Local Favorites